 A list-assisted, RDD approach was used to sample landline telephone numbers.
-RDD works with blocks of 100 phone numbers, each consisting of the first five digits of a seven-digit telephone number within an area code (e.g. Glasser and Metzger 1972).
+RDD works with blocks of 100 phone numbers, each consisting of the first five digits of a seven-digit telephone number within an area code.
 The CHTS sample frame included all blocks within the dialing area that contained at least one listed household number.
 Only full-time residential households with landline telephone service were included in the survey; institutional housing, businesses, wireless phones and pay phones were excluded.

-Sampling for each two-month reference period (wave) was stratified by state and county.
+Sampling for each wave was stratified by state and county.
 Within each stratum, the sample was selected via simple random sampling without replacement.
 Within a wave and state, the samples were distributed among counties in proportion to the square root of the county population; this allocation approach was designed to avoid having very small sample sizes in counties with small populations.